datacarpentry/image-processing/episodes/05-creating-histograms.md

 `histogram, bin_edges = np.histogram(image[:, :, channel_id], bins=256, range=(0, 256))`

 function call,
-and then add a histogram line of the correct color to the plot with the
+and then add a histogram line of the correct colour to the plot with the

 `plt.plot(bin_edges[0:-1], histogram, color=c)`